andwaredev/kiss-messenger/README.md

-# kiss-messenger
+# 💋 kiss-messenger

 Keep It Simple, Stupid Messenger

 ## Getting Started

-**TODO: Node.js installation instructions**
+#### Node.js

+This project was build using [Node.js](https://nodejs.org/en/) (among other things).
+If you don't yet have Node.js installed on your machine, you can find and install the Latest LTS version [here](https://nodejs.org/en/download/).

-First things first, we'll get started by installing all necessary dependencies.
+Once you've installed Node.js, we'll get started by installing all necessary dependencies.

 You can do this running the following command from the root directory of this project: